Knowledge Libraries

 • Enabling real interoperability mechanisms and services,

-A Knowledge Library might content the same type of information as in a regular Knowledge Base managed by KM – Knowledge Manager.
-So, the following picture provides a quick glance of what could be included into a Knowledge Library:
+The KM – Knowledge Manager included in SES ENGINEERING Studio can store Knowledge Libraries.
+A Knowledge Library might contain the same type of information as a regular Knowledge Base managed by KM – Knowledge Manager.
+So, the following picture provides a glance at what could be included in a Knowledge Library:

 Knowledge library